 Is there any doubt that the leadership of Jehovah’s Witnesses are the “stubborn sons” upon whom Jehovah pronounces “woe,” who support themselves by deviousness and defrauding in regards to their 1914 hoax?
 And how will their “highly raised wall” fall “suddenly, in an instant”?
 It will breakdown and collapse with the sudden, thief-like coming of Jesus Christ.
 Not even a “fragment” of their fictitious doctrinal wall will remain standing.

-But even in the face of the calamity Jehovah intends to inflict upon them God states his heart’s desire, saying: “And therefore Jehovah will keep in expectation of showing you favor, and therefore he will rise up to show you mercy.
+But even in the face of the calamity that Jehovah intends to inflict upon them, God states his heart’s desire to be merciful, saying: “And therefore Jehovah will keep in expectation of showing you favor, and therefore he will rise up to show you mercy.
 For Jehovah is a God of judgment.
 Happy are all those keeping in expectation of him.”

 If God intends to have mercy upon those whom he afflicts, isn’t that a good thing, even for those who support themselves upon what is devious?
 But more specifically, how will Christ express God’s judgments?
 And under what circumstances will God show favor and mercy to those “keeping in expectation of him”?